Nervosys/Botnix/docs/languages-frameworks/julia.section.md

 * `makeWrapperArgs`: Extra arguments to pass to the `makeWrapper` call which we use to wrap the Julia binary.
 * `setDefaultDepot`: Whether to automatically prepend `$HOME/.julia` to the `JULIA_DEPOT_PATH`.

-  This is useful because Julia expects a writable depot path as the first entry, which the one we build in Nixpkgs is not.
+  This is useful because Julia expects a writable depot path as the first entry, which the one we build in Botpkgs is not.
   If there's no writable depot, then Julia will show a warning and be unable to save command history logs etc.

   Default: `true`